autokey/autokey/Basic-Scripts.md

 ```
 ## Persistent Value

-This script demonstrates 'remembering' a value in the store between separate invocations of the script.
+This script demonstrates 'remembering' a value in the store between separate invocations of the script:
 ```python
     if not store.has_key("runs"):
         # Create the value on the first run of the script